gtuck/web3400-Course-Docs/projects/01/description.md

             <!-- END USER MENU -->
             ```

-   2. Replace the `HERO` with the follwoing code.
+   2. Replace the `HERO` with the following code.
    ```php
     <?php if ($_SERVER['PHP_SELF'] == '/index.php') : ?>
         <!-- BEGIN HERO -->